 Solar collectors typically have no moving parts and can be installed on existing structures, so are relatively unobtrusive beyond aesthetic preferences.
 Council wishes to support residents in providing renewable energy, so will widely permit solar collectors as an accessory use.
-Council also supports commercial-scale projects, but is aware of the potential for these projects to use large areas of land.
+Council also supports commercial scale projects but is aware of the potential for these projects to use large areas of land.
 In serviced areas this can result in the inefficient use of the valuable sewer or water services in the ground.

-Policy 4-41: Council shall, through the Land Use By-law, permit solar collectors as an accessory use in all zones and shall provide an exemption from building height limits to enable solar collectors to be installed on top of buildings.
+Policy 5-47: Council shall, through the Land Use By-law, permit solar collectors as an accessory use in all zones and shall provide an exemption from building height limits to enable solar collectors to be installed on top of buildings.

-Policy 4-42: Council shall, through the Land Use By-law, permit solar collectors as a main use except in zones in the Serviced Centre Designation, Source Water Protection Zone, and Conservation Zone.
-Solar collectors as a main use in the Hamlet Centre Designation shall be limited in size.
+Policy 5-48: Council shall, through the Land Use By-law, permit solar collectors as a main use except in zones in the Serviced Centre Designation, Source Water Protection Zone, and Conservation Zone.
+Solar collectors as a main use in the Hamlet Designation shall be limited in size through regulations established in the Land Use By-law.

-4.6.2 Wind Turbines
+5.6.2 Wind Turbines

 Wind energy is becoming an important and increasingly viable source of energy.
-In recent years, a number of wind turbine projects have been constructed throughout Nova Scotia, with several more under consideration currently.
+In recent years, a number of wind turbine projects have been constructed throughout Nova Scotia, with several more under consideration at the time of writing this Plan.
 These facilities range from single turbines to "wind farms", consisting of many turbines clustered together.
 According to the Canadian Renewable Energy Association, Canada had an installed capacity of 14,304 MW at the end of 2021, enough to power the equivalent of approximately 3.6 million homes and a number that will certainly increase in coming years.
 Along with construction of the turbines, some concerns have emerged, especially regarding visual and sound impacts on nearby residences.